Skip to main content

 }

 Note: contract addresses must be lowercase.
+EVM addresses are case-insensitive, so always toLowerCase() for comparison.

-Filtering Possible Spam Events
+Filtering Possible Spam Events (EVM)

-Some contract addresses are associated with spam, phishing attempts, or other suspicious activity.
+Some EVM contract addresses are associated with spam, phishing attempts, or other suspicious activity.
 Moralis identifies these and flags them with possibleSpam = true.
 You can exclude these events entirely by enabling:

 "filterPossibleSpamAddresses": true